 In May it was announced that since Elvis Presley had recorded "Money Honey" (which appeared on his first RCA album), Atlantic would reissue the tune in hopes of pushing it to the Pop market as well as R&B; the idea didn't work.

 On April 20, both the Drifters and Clyde became part of Irvin Feld's "Biggest Rock 'n' Roll Show of 1956."
 It began in Hershey, Pennsylvania, before heading down to Atlantic City, New Jersey and Richmond, Virginia.
 Then it was on to Norfolk, Virginia; Scranton, Pennsylvania; Philadelphia, Pennsylvania; and White Plains, New York.
 In total, the show would run 45 days (through June 3), and headlined Bill Haley & the Comets and Frankie Lymon & the Teenagers.
-With MC Harold "Stumpy" Cromer, the rest of the show consisted of Lavern Baker, Joe Turner, the Colts, the Flamingos, and Red Prysock's Orchestra.
-The blurb didn't say whether it was the Colts or the Drifters who got to sing "Adorable."
+With MC Harold "Stumpy" Cromer, the rest of the show consisted of Clyde McPhatter, Lavern Baker, Joe Turner, the Colts, the Flamingos, the Teen Queens, and Red Prysock's Orchestra.
+Neither the blurb nor ads said whether it was the Colts or the Drifters who got to sing "Adorable."
 My gut feeling is that both of them wouldn't have been allowed to do it.
-(When the Jewels and the Charms appeared on the same show in 1954, it was the Charms who performed "Hearts Of Stone," a song written and first recorded by the Jewels.)
+(When the Jewels and the Charms appeared on the same show in 1954, it was the Charms who performed "Hearts Of Stone", a song written and first recorded by the Jewels.)
+It's a tough call; the Drifters were at #1 with it, but what else would the Colts have sung?

 In May, Atlantic moved its headquarters from 234 West 56th Street to 156 West 57th Street.
 However, the old location would be retained and formally turned into Atlantic's recording studio.
 Presumably, from now on, they'd no longer have to pile the desks on top of each other in order to record.